jaredhanson/kerouac/README.md

 such as [Textile](http://en.wikipedia.org/wiki/Textile_%28markup_language%29)
 and [Jade](http://jade-lang.com/), can be used to suit your preferences.

+#### Plugins

+Many websites contain sections, such as a sitemap or blog, which conform to an established set of conventions.
+Kerouac supports plugins, which can be used to bundle up these sections into modules that can be reused accross multiple sites.

+For example, to generate a sitemap for your site, simply add the [kerouac-sitemap](https://github.com/jaredhanson/kerouac-sitemap)
+plugin:

+    site.plug(require('kerouac-sitemap')());

 ## Examples

 The following sites are built with Kerouac, and have public code repositories